 How do I store Biscoff Truffles?

 Since these have cream cheese I do store them in the fridge.
-Just place into an airtight container after the chocolate hardens (if you use chocolate for the coating) and keep it in the refrigerator for up to a week.
+Just place them into an airtight container after the chocolate hardens (if you use chocolate for the coating) and keep it in the refrigerator for up to a week.
 You can freeze them for longer.
 They don't last that long in my house but they should be good to keep in the freezer for 2-3 months.

 Can I use Biscoff spread?